GriffonXPan/profile/_pages/about.md

 Recent news
 ======
 * Incoming test alert: the UBC Smart Structures Research Group is expected to conduct large-scale shake table tests at the International Joint Research Laboratory of Earthquake Engineering (ILEE) at Tongji University.
 Stay tuned for future updates!
+* Oct 2024, I joined the [Smart Infrastructure and Construction Research Cluster (SICRC)](https://smartconstruction.apsc.ubc.ca/) at UBC as an Affiliated Board Member.
+The SICRC comprises elite researchers and leading industrial partners in Civil Engineering, Computer Science, Mechanical Engineering, and Construction Management, to catalyze interdisciplinary research on smart infrastructure technologies.
 * Aug 2024, I received the Globalink Research Award from Mitacs to conduct collaborative research between UBC and Imperial College London.
 * Aug 2024, the UBC Smart Structures Research Group won the Mitacs Accelerate Fund titled "Smart Automated AI-Driven Digital Construction using 5G network", funded by Mitacs and Rogers Communication (top 3 telecom company in Canada).
-I am one of the Co-investigators in the research grant.
+I am one of the Co-Is/Co-applicants in the research grant.
-* Jun 2024, the UBC Smart Structures Research Group established the first UBCV-UBCO workshop on advanced structural experimental testing technologies including shake table tests and hybrid simulation tests.
-The UBCV team is led by Prof. Tony Yang.
-The UBCO team is led by Prof. Shahria Alam.
+* Jun 2024, the first UBCV-UBCO joint workshop was initiated by Prof. Tony Yang and Prof. Shahria Alam on advanced structural experimental testing technologies including shake table tests and hybrid simulation tests.
 * May 2024, I joined the Editorial Board of the Sensors Journal.
-* Mar 2024, the "Smart Infrastructure and Construction Research Cluster" at UBC won the first university initiative to catalyze interdisciplinary research to reach a more significant impact.
-The cluster consists of elite researchers and industrial partners in Civil Engineering, Computer Science, Mechanical Engineering, and Construction Management.
 * Nov 2023, I joined the Editorial Board of the Journal of Intelligent Construction.
-* Oct 2023, the UBC Smart Structures Research Group won an industrial grant titled "Smart Automated AI-Driven Digital Construction using Rogers 5G network", funded by Rogers Communication.
-I am one of the Co-investigators in the research grant.
 * Aug 2023, I joined the Editorial Board of the Frontiers in Built Environment Journal.
 * Jan 2023, as a Postdoc and PM, I led subprojects funded by the NSERC Grant "High-Performance Modular Tall Buildings Toward Resilient Constructions", in collaboration with FPInnovation.
 * Jan 2023, as a Postdoc and PM, I led subprojects funded by the NSERC Grant "Next-Generation Wood Construction Project".
 The research team consists of leading researchers across 10+ universities in Canada.